Exploring canyons in glassy energy landscapes using metadynamics: Introduction

 \section{Introduction}

 Many outstanding problems in understanding glasses have been related to their potential energy landscapes \cite{PELWales2007}, hypersurfaces describing a system’s total potential energy spanning the high-dimensional configuration space formed by all the particles’ spatial coordinates \cite{LiqStrucStillinger1982}.
-Navigating such high-dimensional spaces and mapping these vast landscapes has been a major challenge.
-The heterogeneous nature of glassy dynamics \cite{dyheteroBerthier2011} makes the use of collective descriptors of system dynamics ineffective.
-Previous work has revealed a broad distribution of energy basin hypervolumes \cite{PESMassen2007, BasinsXu2011}, highly tortuous steepest descent paths \cite{BasinAshwin2012, SGMHwang2016}, and fractal clustering of local minima \cite{SGMHwang2016}.
-Rapid quenching from a very high temperature (equivalent to following a steepest descent path from a random configuration) yields local minima, or inherent structures (ISes) \cite{LiqStrucStillinger1982}, weighted by their associated basin hypervolume \cite{PESMassen2007, BasinsXu2011}.
+These landscapes have a complex geometry, as indicated by a broad distribution of energy basin hypervolumes \cite{PESMassen2007, BasinsXu2011}, highly tortuous steepest descent paths \cite{BasinAshwin2012, SGMHwang2016}, and fractal clustering of local minima \cite{SGMHwang2016}.
+Rapid quenching from a very high temperature (equivalent to following a steepest descent path from a random configuration) reports the landscape's local minima, or inherent structures (ISes) \cite{LiqStrucStillinger1982}, each weighted by their associated drainage basin hypervolume \cite{PESMassen2007, BasinsXu2011}.
 The ensemble of such quenched configurations \cite{JammingLiu2010} having the largest basin hypervolumes are distinctly different from the lowest energy inherent structures \cite{HSBerthier2016, HSOzawa2017} that control glass transitions \cite{SimulatedAnnealinSastry1998, FractalCharbonneau2014, IdealGlassRoyall2018}.
-Conventional methods for exploring low energy states, such as molecular dynamics and Monte Carlo, naturally become inefficient at the low temperatures where the corresponding physical system undergoes kinetic arrest \cite{SimulatedAnnealinSastry1998, HSBerthier2016}.
-Moreover, methods like eigenvector-following \cite{TSWilliam1981}, and techniques for exhaustively enumerating inherent structures \cite{Wales2018} tend to be costly \cite{BHWales1999, CrystalKAWales2001} in large systems.
+Navigating such high-dimensional spaces and mapping the arrangement of glassy states remains a major challenge.
+Further, the heterogeneous nature of glassy dynamics \cite{dyheteroBerthier2011} makes the use of collective descriptors of system dynamics ineffective.
+Methods like eigenvector-following \cite{TSWilliam1981}, and techniques for exhaustively enumerating inherent structures \cite{Wales2018} allow the spatial arrangement of glassy states to be explored, but tend to be computationally expensive \cite{BHWales1999, CrystalKAWales2001} in large systems.
+Swap Monte Carlo \cite{HSBerthier2016, HSOzawa2017, KAParmar2020} and similar methods allow the canonical sampling of glassy states, but jump around configuration space, obscuring the states' arrangement, and these methods are ineffective in bonded systems.
+Meanwhile, optimizers such as basin-hopping \cite{BHWales1997} efficiently find the lowest states but operate on a modified landscape without barriers, overlooking interesting characteristics of the landscape in the process.